AutoBench/AutoBench/README.md

 ![image](https://zenodo.org/badge/809137959.svg) ![image](https://img.shields.io/github/license/AutoBench/AutoBench.svg) ![image](https://img.shields.io/github/release/AutoBench/AutoBench)

-<img src="https://mlcad.org/symposium/wp-content/uploads/2022/03/cropped-gjruy0zw-237x114-1-1.png" width="20%" align=right><img src="figs/artifacts_evaluated_functional_v1.1.svg" width="10%" align=right><img src="figs/artifacts_available_v1.1.svg" width="10%" align=right>

-This is the code implementation of paper [*AutoBench: Automatic Testbench Generation and Evaluation Using LLMs for HDL Design*](https://dl.acm.org/doi/10.1145/3670474.3685956), which has been **accepted** by [*6th ACM/IEEE International Symposium on Machine Learning for CAD*](https://mlcad.org/symposium/).
+## Latest News 💥

-- Updated on 13.Nov.2024: Our new work, `CorrectBench`, the next generation of AutoBench, has been **accepted by DATE 2025** as regular paper😃.
+Our new work, `CorrectBench`, the next generation of AutoBench, has been **accepted by DATE 2025** as regular paper😃.
 See [`CorrectBench`](https://github.com/AutoBench/CorrectBench) for more information.
 CorrectBench is seen as AutoBench 2.0, which fixes some bugs of AutoBench and add more features such as self-validation and self-correction.
 It improved the generated testbench pass ratio to 70.13%, compared with AutoBench’s 52.18% and baseline’s 33.33% on gpt-4o.

+## Overview

+<img src="https://mlcad.org/symposium/wp-content/uploads/2022/03/cropped-gjruy0zw-237x114-1-1.png" width="20%" align=right><img src="figs/artifacts_evaluated_functional_v1.1.svg" width="10%" align=right><img src="figs/artifacts_available_v1.1.svg" width="10%" align=right>

+This is the code implementation of paper [*AutoBench: Automatic Testbench Generation and Evaluation Using LLMs for HDL Design*](https://dl.acm.org/doi/10.1145/3670474.3685956), which has been **accepted** by [*6th ACM/IEEE International Symposium on Machine Learning for CAD*](https://mlcad.org/symposium/).

 - Updated on 9.Sep.2024: Our work is finally awareded with the **Best Artifact award** during MLCAD 2024😃😃.